Saaka/IdentityIssuer/README.md

 # IdentityIssuer ![Build status](https://travis-ci.com/Saaka/IdentityIssuer.svg?branch=master)

-IdentityIssuer lets you manage user accounts for multiple application in one place.
+IdentityIssuer lets you manage user accounts for multiple applications in one place.

-Create Tenants with independent users.
-Each of them enables multiple registration options like classic credentials or Social logins: Google, Facebook (more comming soon).
+You can create Tenants with independent users.
+Each of them enables multiple registration options like classic credentials or social logins like Google and Facebook with more coming soon.

 ## Appsettings